Charts & Tools

 Keep an eye on fair use in the courts here using the Fair Use Index.

 Works for which copyright has expired enter the public domain.
-Use this chart to begin to determine when works fall into the public domain.
+Use this chart developed by P. B. Hirtle, Cornell University, to begin to determine when the copyright term ends and works enter into the public domain.

 This ebook describes how to search for public domain materials that you can freely use.
 The Public Domain: How to find Copyright-free Writings, Music, Art & More.